CPJKU/partitura/README.md

 ```

-The following commands save the part to MIDI and MusicXML, respectively:
+The following commands save the part to MIDI and MusicXML, or export it as a WAV file (using [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis)), respectively:

 ```python
 # Save Score MIDI to file.